Top stock tips by Sudarshan Sukhani, Mitessh Thakkar for today

-Indian indices are likely to open on a flat note on Thursday tracking a similar trend on SGX Nifty.
-The Nifty futures were trading 18.50 points or 0.12 percent lower at the 15,845.00 level on the Singaporean Exchange at 7:15 am.
+Indian indices are likely to open lower on Monday following losses in global peers as fears of rising inflation and a relentless surge in Delta variant of the coronavirus in Asian countries dampened investors’ risk appetite.
 CNBC-TV18’s in-house panel of experts have picked a list of stocks for the investors to buy/sell in trade today.

 Sudarshan Sukhani - s2analytics.com